 My Final Thoughts

-Reading about grading and rating can be dry and boring but I find it fascinating on how people come up with the grade in the first place.
-Grading on rock climbing are mostly subjective varies on many factors and conditions.
-If more than one person agree on the same grade, then it must be the right grade.
+Reading about grading and rating can be dry and boring but I find it fascinating how people come up with the grade in the first place.
+Grading on rock climbing is mostly subjective varies on many factors and conditions.
+If more than one person agrees on the same grade, then it must be the right grade.
 Just like politics.
 Win by the majority vote.

 However, being aware of the grade is important for outdoor climbing.
 There are too many unknown factors with risks involved when climbing outdoor.
 For safety reasons, you may seek to climb something you know that you can conquer to build confidence then work your way up to more challenging routes.